 Regarding the ACA, another federal judge ruled in December of 2018 that since Congress eliminated the individual mandate penalty, the ACA is no longer constitutional under Congress’s taxation power.
 On appeal, the 5th circuit ruled that it was unconstitutional for the ACA to require individuals to purchase health insurance and returned the case to the district court for further review.
 However, The Supreme Court has decided to take the case in the next term and unless the Court rules otherwise, the ACA remains in effect.

-As the AIA Trust explores potential healthcare coverage options, we will keep you informed via this quarterly newsletter, free to AIA members and components, and our website, theAIATrust.com.
-Members may subscribe to the newsletter by clicking here.
+As the AIA Trust explores potential healthcare coverage options, we will keep you informed via this quarterly newsletter and our website, theAIATrust.com.

-The AIA Trust has compiled a list of resources about how requirements may impact your healthcare coverage and your firm: https://www.theaiatrust.com/healthcare-coverage/
+The AIA Trust has compiled a list of resources about how requirements may impact your healthcare coverage and your firm: aiatrustdev.wpengine.com/healthcare-coverage/